 There are many similar literacy programs that are funded by or use book donations in their programs, so do your best to find the literacy programs in your area that could use your books.

 Donate Books To Local Schools and Daycare Centers

 Some schools have plenty of books, and other schools are scrambling to find any books for their student bodies.
 Talk to the schools in your area to understand their needs.
 If they need books, donate your books to local schools or daycare centers.

 Some schools accept a wide variety of books while others are more particular about the titles that fill gaps in their book collections.
 As with donations to your local library, be mindful of the needs of the school or daycare center.
 Provide books that help them fulfill their missions without overflowing their bookshelves with books that don’t meet the needs of their students.

-Donate to Better World Books
+Donate Books to Better World Books

 Better World Books sells used books online around the globe and uses profits to support international literacy programs.
-Because they sell books to everyday readers, you can donate books as well as purchase It’s a great way to build a home library on a budget.
+Because they sell books to everyday readers, you can donate books as well as purchase them.
+It’s a great way to build a home library on a budget.

 Eventually, however, our children outgrow the books on their bookshelves.
 When you no longer need your books, send them off to Better World Books to continue the cycle of providing entertaining and enriching reading material to a world of young readers.

 At long last, please don’t throw your books in the trash unless they are in entirely unusable condition.
 There are far too many places thrilled to collect reading materials for eager readers that we should almost never be throwing books in the garbage.
-Books do not belong in the landfill.
+Books do not belong in landfills.